Code-Institute-Submissions/workout-world/README.md

 *	I put in a media query for the logo on screen sizes with a wax width of 320px to make the logo smaller because otherwise the logo and navigation menu didn’t fit on the same line and dropped down below the logo instead.

+### Browsers
+The webpage is tested on Google Chrome, Mozilla Firefox, Microsoft Edge, Safiari and Internet explorer.

 ### Manual testing
 1. Navbar
     * Clicking the logo reloads the home page.